rougin/dexterity/README.md

 ### `WithShowMethod` trait

-This `Route` trait allows to use the `show` method which returns an HTTP response for the specified item:
+This `Route` trait enables the use of the `show` method, which retrieves and returns an HTTP response for a specified item:

 ``` php
 namespace Acme\Routes;